Xeophon/espanso-bib-generator/README.md

 ## Installation

 1. Install Python on your machine.
-The scripts do use the systems Python interpreter, but no external libraries.
+The scripts uses the systems Python interpreter, but no external libraries.
 2. Install [Espanso](https://github.com/espanso/espanso)
 3. Place the scripts in the corresponding %CONFIG% folder of espanso ([Documentation](https://espanso.org/docs/configuration/basics/))